open-telemetry/opentelemetry-specification/specification/metrics/api.md

 collection interval, and lack request context.
 They are permitted to report only one value per distinct label set per period.
-If the application observes multiple values for the same label set, in a single callback, the last value "wins".
+If the application observes multiple values for the same label set, in a single callback, the last value is the only value kept.

 To ensure that the definition of last value is consistent across asynchronous instruments, the timestamp associated with asynchronous